Mumbai Indians: Jersey colours

 The team's primary colour is blue with golden stripes on either sides of the jersey.
-The team colours was almost the same in 2008 and 2009, with Idea as the principal sponsor, except for the colour shade and additional sponsors.
+The team colour was almost the same in 2008 and 2009, with Idea as the principal sponsor, except for the colour shade and additional sponsors.
 In 2010, a new kit with golden stripes was unveiled.
 In 2011, kit used in 2010 is being used with Hero Honda as the main sponsor.
 The 2011 jersey also has three gold stripes going towards the back on the side of the jersey for the new players in the team.
 The kit manufacturer was Adidas from the start of IPL in 2008 till 2014.
 In 2015, Performax, an in-house brand of Reliance Trends, replaced Adidas as the kit manufacturer.

 Players

 During the player auction in 2008, the Mumbai Indians successfully bid for seven players, including two members of the Indian Twenty-20 World Cup winning side, Harbhajan Singh and Robin Uthappa.
 Sanath Jayasuriya, Lasith Malinga, Luke Ronchi, Dilhara Fernando and Shaun Pollock were other cricketers who were successfully bid for by the franchise.

-Outside of the player auction, the franchise also signed up Ajinkya Rahane and Abhishek Nayar (from Mumbai), Yogesh Takawale (WK-Batsman from Maharashtra) and Pinal Shah (WK-Batsman from Baroda).
-Saurabh Tiwary and Manish Pandey, the members of the U-19 World Cup winning team were the random picks drafted in during the second auction.
+Outside of the player auction, the franchise also signed up Ajinkya Rahane and Abhishek Nayar (both from Mumbai), Yogesh Takawale (WK-batsman from Maharashtra), and Pinal Shah (WK-batsman from Baroda).
+Saurabh Tiwary and Manish Pandey, members of the U-19 World Cup winning team, were the random picks drafted in during the second auction.
 Dominic Thornely was also signed by the Mumbai Indians for a sum of $30,000.
-South African fast bowler André Nel was signed on in the place of Dwayne Bravo who left the tournament early.
+South African fast bowler André Nel was signed in place of Dwayne Bravo who left the tournament early.

-In the 2009 player auction, the Mumbai Indians signed up South African player, JP Duminy for $950,000.
+In the 2009 player auction, the Mumbai Indians signed up South African player JP Duminy for $950,000.
 He was the third most expensive pick after Kevin Pietersen and Andrew Flintoff (both signed up for $1.55 million by Royal Challengers Bangalore and Chennai Super Kings respectively).
-In addition, Kyle Mills and Mohammad Ashraful for $150,000 and $75,000 respectively were bought by MI management.
+In addition, the MI management bought Kyle Mills for $150,000 and Mohammad Ashraful for $75,000.
 The team also signed Graham Napier and Ryan McLaren at the pre-auction signings.

-In the IPL 2010, Mumbai Indians bought West Indian all-rounder Kieron Pollard for $750,000 ($2,750,000) after a silent tie-breaker with Chennai Super Kings, Royal Challengers Bangalore and the Kolkata Knight Riders, after he impressed the teams with his performances at KFC Twenty20 Big Bash and Champions League Twenty20.
+In the IPL 2010, Mumbai Indians bought West Indian all-rounder Kieron Pollard for $750,000 ($2,750,000) after a silent tie-breaker with Chennai Super Kings, Royal Challengers Bangalore and the Kolkata Knight Riders.
+Pollard had impressed the teams with his performances at KFC Twenty20 Big Bash and Champions League Twenty20.